 This is an internet resource for finding "books in print information" for French published works.
 Click on the blue "Livres" button in the site to search the books part of the database.

 WorldCat is the OCLC Online Union Catalog, containing more than 35 million records describing items owned by MSU Libraries and libraries around the world; each record indicates library holdings.
 It is produced by the OCLC Online Computer Library Center and describes books, manuscripts, computer data files, maps, computer programs, musical scores, films and slides, newspapers, journals, sound recordings magazines, and videotapes.
 Scholars use it to obtain bibliographical details about books.

 American and French Research on the Treasury of the French Language (ARTFL)

 Corpus consists of nearly 2000 texts, ranging from classic works of French literature to various kinds of non-fiction prose and technical writing.
 The eighteenth, nineteenth and twentieth centuries are about equally represented, with a smaller selection of seventeenth century texts as well as some medieval and Renaissance texts.
 Recently added is a Provençal database that includes 38 texts in their original spellings.
 Genres include novels, verse, theater, journalism, essays, correspondence, and treatises.
 Subjects include literary criticism, biology, history, economics, and philosophy.

 See Archive 4 European Literature, 170-1840: the Corvey Collection

-This database provides full-text, full-color newspapers from around the world -- over 300 titles from Europe, Asia, the Middle East, Latin America, and the United States.
+This database provides full-text, full-color newspapers and magazines from around the world.
+Titles are displayed as published in print.
 Includes a searchable, 60-day archive.

 WESSWEB: French Studies